maneuver-agency/boilerplate/readme.md

   ```
   Or you can run `composer install` and `npm install` separately.

-3. Open gulpfile.js and change the setting variables accordingly.
+3. Open gulpfile.js and change the variables accordingly.

+4. Open config.php and change settings.

 4. Open package.json and change the 'deploy' or 'stage' scripts with the correct parameters.